 USC Asian Pacific Film Fest

-Save the date for the 8th Annual APFF on February 1, 2025!
+Thank you for attending the 8th Annual APFF on February 1, 2025!

-The USC Asian Pacific Film Fest (APFF) is a collaborative project between students and alumni to highlight Asian Pacific Islander (API) cinema and filmmakers from the University of Southern California.
+The USC Asian Pacific Film Fest (APFF) is a collaborative project between the USC Asian Pacific Alumni Association (APAA) and USC Asian Pacific Cinema Association (APCA), a student organization based at the USC School of Cinematic Arts, to highlight Asian Pacific Islander (API) cinema and filmmakers from the University of Southern California.
 USC APFF seeks to showcase short films that are produced, written, directed and/or starring API Trojans, as well as films that address topics of interest to the API community.
 The festival also serves to highlight API Trojans in the entertainment industry.
-This year’s festival highlighted an exceptional selection of short films!

 Presenting Sponsor